denyspoltorak/metapatterns-website/metapatterns/content/part-6--analytics/comparison-of-architectural-patterns/dependency-inversion-in-architectural-patterns.md

 +++
 weight = 3
-title = "Dependency inversion in architectural patterns" description = Plugins, Hexagonal Architecture, Microkernel and Hierarchy rely on dependency inversion.
-Other patterns, such as Layers and Services, occasionally use it.
+title = "Dependency inversion in architectural patterns" description = "Plugins, Hexagonal Architecture, Microkernel and Hierarchy rely on dependency inversion.
+Other patterns, such as Layers and Services, occasionally use it."
 +++

 # Dependency inversion in architectural patterns